PreMiD/PreMiD/README.md

 > ## Will this project stay free?<br>

 - Of course!
 Its open source!
-But i would highly appreciate a little bit of Money to activate the Google Developer Account so that i can put the Chrome extension on the Chrome Web store.
-And it would help me to get the money needed for future plans like a **Driving license** 😎<br><br><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZU8Q766ACS2WS&lc=US">Donate here</a>
+But i would highly appreciate a little bit of Money to activate the Google Developer Account to put the Extension onto the Chrome Web store.
+The money you donate also helps me for my Future, like a **Driving license**. <br><br><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZU8Q766ACS2WS&lc=US">Donate here</a>

 ---

-### YT Presence version 0.3 &middot; By Timeraa
+### YT Presence version 1.0 &middot; By Timeraa